felipeochoa/fforms/README.rst

 ------------

 ``fforms`` is a pure Python package with no dependencies, so installing it should be very straightforward.
-I develop and test on 3.4, and soon I'll be adding 3.5 as well.
-Python 3.3 should work 99% correctly. [#3.3]_
+It's tested on Python 3.3 through 3.6.[#3.3]_

 1. **Option A**: ``pip install fforms``
 2. **Option B**: download the source code, change into the working